 ABS

-function is a straightforward function that is used to find the absolute value of any integer.
+function is a straightforward function used to find any integer’s absolute value.
 In other words, it removes the negative sign from the value.

 SQRT